Chapter 6.20

 No person shall keep any kind of pigeon within the city, other than pedigreed homing, high-flying, or air-performing pigeons, in Zones R-1, R-2, R-3 and R-4, as established by the zoning laws of the city.
 (Prior code § 5-1.401)

-A. Construction–Permit to Liberate Required.
-No person shall erect or maintain any pigeon house or dove cote or other structure or place where pigeons or doves are kept or keep any pigeons or doves within twenty-five feet of any dwelling house, except the dwelling house of the owner of such pigeon house, dove cote or other structure; provided, however:
+A. No person shall erect or maintain any pigeon house or dove cote or other structure or place where pigeons or doves are kept or keep any pigeons or doves within twenty-five feet of any dwelling house; provided, however:

 1. Pigeons and doves may be kept in such pigeon houses, dove cotes or other structures within not less than twenty-five feet of the dwelling house of the owner of such pigeon house, dove cote or other structure;